GrapesGoober/deprecated-simplic-cpp/README.md

 # Simplic Compiler

 ### Author: Graps, Nachat K.
-This branch currently contains the latest stable version of the assembler.
-This code reads a simplic assembly file (in plain text) and generate a machine code in .hex file, which could then be read by Neeman's Digital ROM module.
-This is the instructions for the SimplicCore.
+This branch currently contains the latest stable version of the assembler and some one result example.
+The assembler reads a simplic assembly file (in plain text) and generate a machine code in .hex file, which could then be read by Neeman's Digital ROM module, which would act as the instructions for the SimplicCore.
 The assembler is written in C++20 standard, and there are no external dependencies.

 ## To run this...
 Examples `FibbonaciTest.txt` assembly program and `FibbonaciTest.hex` machine code file are provided.
-However, if you want to run using your own assembly program, build and run the assembler.
+However, if you want to run using your own assembly program, you can build and run the assembler.
 The program has one argument: the file name of the simplic asm file.
 Note that the assembly file is written in plain text.
 Execution should look like

 `simplic.exe "your-asm-file.txt"`
 For example: `simplic.exe "FibbonaciTest.txt"`